ahupowerdns/sobscan/README.md

 ![Sample plot](sample/splot.png)

 ## Compiling
-Requires a somewhat recent C++ compiler and installing (for now) 'libboost-dev' or 'boost-devel'.
+Requires a somewhat recent C++ compiler.
 Then do:

 ```
-git submodule update --init
+git submodule update --init --recurse
 ```

 To get two dependencies, and then run `make`.